zikula/core/INSTALL-1.4.0.md

 or `.tgz` file) to your server and then `unzip` them there.
 (This is faster and much more reliable).
 Copy all the files and directories to your webroot (typically `public_html` or `httpdocs`).

+Remark for Windows/FTP users: Take care about copying all files.
+If there are some files you are not able to transfer to the server check if your longest path lenght is longer than Windows/FTP-Software allows.

 ###Set file permissions (Critical)

 If you installed from a `.zip` archive, the permissions for the `app/cache` and `app/logs` must be reset so